DJBlackEagle/testing-publish/README.md

 # Welcome to @djblackeagle/testing-publish <!-- omit in toc -->

-This repo, is only for testing.
+This repo is only for testing.

 feating